 MFBs shall also encourage women in remote areas to open accounts for saving and other purposes.
-If women in remote areas do not possess identity cards, MFB shall guide them for obtaining their own Computerized National identity Cards (CNIC).
-Meanwhile, MFBs may open their micro-saving accounts, on the basis of attested copy of CNIC of her father/husband, for six months only.
+If women in remote areas do not possess identity cards, MFB shall guide them for obtaining their own identity document.
+Meanwhile, MFBs may open their micro-saving accounts, on the basis of attested copy of identity document of her father/husband, for six months only.
 MFBs shall also obtain any document related to account holder e.g., Nikah Nama, Birth Certificate, Driving License, Educational Degree/ Certificate, Pension Book or Insurance Certificate.

-8. Identification and Verification of Beneficial Owner: MFBs are required to identify and verify the customer and beneficial owner (natural person) in relation to a customer.
+9. Identification and Verification of Beneficial Owner: MFBs are required to identify and verify the customer and beneficial owner (natural person) in relation to a customer.
 If however, MFB is not satisfied considering relevant information or data obtained from reliable source it should not open the account or provide any service.